 The Frye Institute seeks to engage participants as a community with an intensive opportunity for study and collaborative work.
 Through a seminar approach, Institute participants will focus on specific issues as they seek to develop new kinds of thinking to foster collective action.
 They will deconstruct the issues, craft arguments to re-conceptualize what is happening in higher education, and form a community that is capable of catalyzing action through collaborative projects.
 Further information about the current Frye Leadership Institute's focus may be found on the What is the Program? page.

-The Frye Leadership Institute was initiated through a generous grant from the Robert W. Woodruff Foundation and is named in honor of Billy E. Frye, now retired, who has served as the chancellor and provost of Emory University, as a member of CLIR's board, and as a distinguished leader in higher education.
+The Frye Institute of Education was initiated through a generous grant from the Robert W. Woodruff Foundation and is named in honor of Billy E. Frye, now retired, who has served as the chancellor and provost of Emory University, as a member of CLIR's board, and as a distinguished leader in higher education.